 “The worst thing that you can be is a consumer,” an elitist writer once mused in a speech.
-“And I say that word consumer in the most condescending manner possible.”
+“And I say the word consumer in the most condescending manner possible.”

-“What is the difference between consumers that purchase consumable products sold at McDonald’s and those that are sold at the local, mom and pop coffee store?” is a question that I would love to ask this esteemed author.
-The answer would be that one is a consumer, and the other happens to be a consumer, but that the former would, I assume, be pronounced in the most condescending manner possible.
-This distinction was made clear to me when I told some friends of mine that blind taste tests showed that McDonald’s coffee tested as high as the coffee found in some of the coffee shops the more erudite attended.
+“What is the difference between consumers that deign to purchase consumable products sold at McDonald’s and those sold at the local, mom and pop coffee store?” is a question that I would love to ask this esteemed author.
+The answer would be that one is a consumer, and one happens to be a consumer.
+The import being that we are to pronounce the former in the most condescending manner possible.
+This distinction became clear to me when I informed some friends of mine that blind taste tests showed that McDonald’s coffee tested as high as the coffee found in some of the coffee shops the more erudite attend.

-“Pshaw!” these friends –that read the aforementioned author– may have responded.
-They may not have used that word Pshaw, they probably would’ve opted for a more refined, and somewhat polite (see condescending) word, but the import of their response would have been that they were/are more cultured than I am.
+“Pshaw!” these friends –that read the aforementioned author– responded.
+They did not use the word Pshaw.
+They opted for more refined and somewhat polite (see condescending) words, but the import of their response was that they were more cultured than those involved in the blind taste tests.
 They are more posh and eclectic.
 They eat sushi and Thai, and they broaden their minds by listening to exotic podcasts and watching obscure documentaries.

-I confessed that I couldn’t taste the difference between beans, and that most of the products I consume could be found on a 1950’s table, before the research on food taught us what we now know about it.
+I confessed that I couldn’t taste the difference between beans, and that most of the products I consume would be more at home on a 1950’s table, before the research on food taught us what we now know about it.
 I told them that I watch broadcast television, and that I enjoy reading mainstream books, some of the times, and I may as well have admitted that I am something of a Neanderthal.

 I am not much of a coffee drinker.
 These people are.
 They’re aficionados.
 They enjoy exotic coffee beans that are exclusive to urban coffee shops I’ve never attended.
 They also have exotic coffee makers in their homes that require minimal mixing times, gentle air pressure pushes, and low brewing times for professional cuppers and true coffee aficionados.
 I am not welcome in their world.

 Their world involves community venues (see coffee shops in the Neanderthal’s lexicon) with artistic geniuses throwing brilliant ideas at one another under exotic Matisse paintings, all while learning to love various styles of coffee beans that are beyond me.
 Some of the community venue customers have goatees, others have cornrows and dreadlocks, and they are all very Euro.
 They also feel a little sorry for bourgeoisie, like me, that know little outside the world of McDonald’s coffee PSHAW!
-I should clarify, they don’t say “Pshaw!” for saying Pshaw would define them as elitists, and they abhor elitists.
+They do not say “Pshaw!” as I mentioned, for elitists say Pshaw, and they abhor elitists.

 They feel at ease when bracketed alongside fine wine drinkers.
 They eat Foie Gras, black pudding, organic foods, and even beluga caviar.
-They don’t eat caviar, I should clarify, for posh, eclectic types don’t eat caviar anymore.
-Caviar has been defined as a product that is consumed by consumers that can be found among the wealthy, in the manner the shows Gilligan’s Island and Scooby Doo might depict the wealthy.
+They don’t eat caviar.
+Posh, eclectic types don’t eat caviar anymore.
+Caviar is as a product consumed by wealthy consumers, in the manner the shows Gilligan’s Island and Scooby Doo might depict the wealthy.
 Caviar doesn’t provide prestige in community venues.
 Foie Gras is the new caviar.

-“But blind taste tests conducted by Consumer Reports and Canadian Business Magazine found that McDonald’s and Dunkin’ Donuts coffee tested better than the coffee sold at Starbucks or Tim Horton’s,” I told my friends, and they weren’t shocked by this.
+“But blind taste tests conducted by Consumer Reports and Canadian Business Magazine found that McDonald’s and Dunkin’ Donuts coffee tested better than the coffee sold at Starbucks or Tim Horton’s,” I told my friends.
+This didn’t shock them.
 They heard of similar tests done with similar products, but that never led them to question their beliefs.
-They were confident that their tastes were more refined than those of Americans (the latter word should be read in the most condescending manner possible).
+They were confident that their tastes were more refined than Americans’ tastes (Readers should read the latter word in the most condescending manner possible).

 They answered my follow up, clarification with an, “Oh, no!” and there was almost a titter that leaked out in reaction to my lack of knowledge, and that titter may have made it out of the less refined.
 They said what they said in the most condescending manner possible.
 It was obvious to all of us that I knew nothing of coffee, and they appeared to be a little embarrassed for me, for attempting to step foot onto their home turf.